-DEI private cloud.
-Ubuntu Server 20.04 LTS in a container (LXC).
+Creating an Ubuntu Server 20.04 LTS virtual server in the DEI private cloud.
 Managing a Linux server from the command line shell.
-Network configurations of the Linux server.
-The Apache web server.
+The Apache web server, managing services with the systemctl command.
 The BASH and command line utilities.

 1. Using Linux Containers in the DEI private cloud